Delta Cygni

-Delta Cygni is a binary star of a combined third-magnitude in the constellation of Cygnus.
-It is also part of the Northern Cross asterism whose brightest star is Deneb.
+Delta Cygni is a binary star system of a combined third-magnitude in the northern constellation of Cygnus.
+It is part of the Northern Cross asterism whose brightest star is Deneb.
 Its name is a Bayer designation that is Latinized from δ Cygni, and abbreviated Delta Cyg or δ Cyg.
 Based upon parallax measurements obtained during the Hipparcos mission, Delta Cygni is located roughly 165 ly distant from the Sun.

 Delta Cygni's two components are designated Delta Cygni A (officially named Fawaris /f@'wɛərɪs/) and B. More widely separated is a faint third component, a 12th magnitude star that is moving along with the others.
 Together they form a triple star system.

 Nomenclature

 δ Cygni (Latinised to Delta Cygni) is the binary's Bayer designation.
 The designations of the two components as Delta Cygni A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Traditionally, Delta Cygni had no proper name.
 It belonged to the Arabic asterism al-Fawāris (الفوارس), meaning "the Riders" in indigenous Arabic, together with Zeta, Epsilon, and Gamma Cygni, the transverse of the Northern Cross.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Fawaris for the component Delta Cygni A on 1 June 2018 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 天津 (Tiān Jīn), meaning Celestial Ford, refers to an asterism consisting of Delta Cygni, Gamma Cygni, 30 Cygni, Alpha Cygni (Deneb) and Nu, Tau, Upsilon, Zeta and Epsilon Cygni.
 Consequently, the Chinese name for Delta Cygni itself is 天津二 (Tiān Jīn èr, the Second Star of Celestial Ford).